Amii911/Amii911/README.md

 # Aminat Adebayo 👋
 Hi!
 I am currently a student at Flatiron School learning JavaScript, React, Python, Flask, HTML, CSS, and SQL.
-I have a passion for problem-solving, thinking critically, learning soemthing new, collaborating with other coders,  and spending countless hours debugging.
+I have a passion for problem-solving, thinking critically, learning something new, collaborating with other coders,  and spending countless hours debugging.

 ## Projects:
 - **[Beers Cheers](https://github.com/Amii911/phase-1-project)** | Built with HTML, CSS, and JavaScript and with a public API.